 Infectious diseases are typically caused by bacteria or viruses getting into contact with the body.
-These diseases are usually transmissible; for instance, an infected person may unwittingly be spreading the disease during the incubation period when symptoms have yet to show.
+These diseases are usually transmissible; for instance, an infected person may unknowingly be spreading the disease during the incubation period when symptoms have yet to show.

-In the hospitality and entertainment industry, frequent contact of persons in close proximity is common.
-Such situation (and environment) promotes the transmission and spread of infectious diseases.
-Infection control is therefore important in the workplace to prevent and manage any possible transmission of infectious diseases.
+In the hospitality and entertainment industry, employees are in frequent close contact with guests/patrons in their daily course of work.
+Such situations (and environments) promote the transmission and spread of infectious diseases.
+Infection control in the workplace is therefore important to prevent and manage any possible transmission of infectious diseases.

-Some control measures are suggested as follow:
+Some control measures are listed below:

-- Vaccinate against known transmissible diseases - Practise good personal hygiene habits.
-Examples: Regular cleaning of hands with soap and water, using an alcohol-based hand sanitizer - Wear a mask in public, especially indoors or when physical distancing is not possible

-- Stay home if you feel unwell and seek medical attention immediately - Disinfect common areas such as lift lobbies frequently
+- Obtain vaccination against known transmissible diseases. - Ensure the practise of good personal hygiene habits. (e.g., Regular washing of hands with soap and water, using an alcohol-based hand sanitiser). - Wearing of masks in public, especially indoors or when physical distancing is not possible. - Encourage staff who are feeling unwell to stay home and seek medical attention. - Disinfect common areas, such as lift lobbies, frequently.